redtail21/brute_force/README.md

-Beure Force This is a python project
+This is a python project

 Deep kansara linkedin : https://www.linkedin.com/in/-deep-kansara-/